brandlab-au/resourceJson/README.md

-# json-server
+# This was the same as json-server repo

-## Just need to push data to json form db.json
+## But it now needs to use  $resource
-##### See comments in codes push working but not for data
+##### See comments in codes push

-- only id is being pushed see db.json bottom of page feedback, all below needed.
-- mychannel:"", firstName:"", lastName:"", agree:false, email:""

-- [ ] contactus.html working
+- Punam could you have a look at this it is the same as the other rep.

-- [ ] line 23 services.js http post
+- [ ] seems to have a problme using the resource
+- <script src="../bower_components/angular-resource/angular-resource.min.js"></script>
-- [ ] line 65 to 75 controller.js not sending data to db.json
+- [ ] Once again needs to up date db.json form form

 ## Set up local server with json